Karthigalakshmanan/Karthigalakshmanan/README.md

-# Hi 👋, I'm Karthiga Lakshmanan Karthiga Lakshmanan - Data Analyst
+# Hi 👋, I'm Karthiga Lakshmanan

-Hello!
 I'm a self-taught Data Analyst with proficiency in SQL, Power BI, Excel, and Python.

 ## 📚 Projects & Guides 📚